-The two scoring metrics will be normalized and added up to determine the overall winner of this competition:
+The two scoring metrics will be normalized and added up to determine the overall winner of this competition as follows:

-- The team that has the highest average goal difference will get 100 points. - The team that has the lowest average goal difference will get 0 points. - All other goal differences become scaled linearly. - The team that has the highest average human judged score will get 100 points. - The team that has the lowest average human judged score will get 0 points. - All other average human judged scores become scaled linearly. - Each team's judge and goal points will be added.
+- The team that has the highest average game result will get 100 points. - The team that has the lowest non-negative average game result will get 0 points. - All other non-negative average game results become scaled linearly. - The team that has the highest average human judged score will get 200 points. - The team that has the lowest non-negative average human judged score will get 0 points. - All other non-negative average human judged scores become scaled linearly. - Each team's judge and game result points will be added. - Teams with negative average game results or negative average judge score will be excluded from the final rankings.